Flast/flat_map/docs/introduction.md

 This library is header only library.
 No building and installing are not required.

+## Thread safety

+This library provides no special guarantee for inter-thread operations except read-only operations.

 ## License

 This library distributed under MIT license, see [LICENSE](../LICENSE) for more detail.